 Repair your credit rating

-Depending on your particular circumstances – the extent to which your credit rating is adversely affected – and the urgency with which you are looking to secure a mortgage, a specialist mortgage broker may also be able to help you repair a poor credit rating.
+Depending on your particular circumstances – the extent to which your credit rating is adversely affected – and the urgency with which you are looking to secure a bad credit mortgage, a specialist broker may also be able to help you repair a poor credit rating.

-Some tips are simple and straight forward, such as ensuring that you visit the government website to sign on to the electoral roll in your area.
-Having your name registered on the electoral roll is often a factor in determining your score by a credit reference agency, or simply to confirm your identity and place of residence.
+Some tips are simple and straightforward, such as ensuring that you visit the government website to sign on to the electoral roll in your area.
+Having your name registered on the electoral roll is often a factor in determining your score by a credit reference agency or simply confirming your identity and place of residence.